abdulsalamka2020-cloud/INSURANCE-ANALYSIS/README.md

 ---

-## Design & Technical Features
+## Design and Technical Features

-- **Custom HTML Landing Page** — built with the HTML Content custom visual for a branded cover page with navigation buttons into each report section.
+- **Custom HTML Landing Page** - built with the HTML Content custom visual for a branded cover page with navigation buttons into each report section.
 - **Dynamic, HTML-driven Title on the Overview Page** - the page title updates dynamically via DAX + HTML Content visual based on the active slicer selection (Year / Region).
 - **Distinct Theming per Page** - the Overview page uses a **black and dark teal** color palette to visually separate it from the lighter teal theme used on the Portfolio and Performance pages, reinforcing page identity while staying on-brand.
 - **Tooltip Pages** - custom report-page tooltips provide extra context (e.g., trend detail, breakdowns) on hover without cluttering the main visuals.